bitcoin-computer/monorepo/packages/docs/index.md

 The Bitcoin Computer (TBC) is a Turing-complete smart contract system for Bitcoin and Litecoin.
 You can build decentralized applications, such as tokens, exchanges, games, social networks, and more.

 **Free Computation.** The most important feature of TBC is that the execution cost is independent of the computational complexity of the smart contract.
-For most other systems, the cost of execution increases with each computational step.
+For most other smart contract systems, the execution cost increases with each computational step.
 Instead, the cost on TBC is fixed for an unlimited number of computational steps.

 **Javascript.** Smart contracts are JavaScript or TypeScript classes.
 This makes it seamless to integrate smart contracts into web applications and makes development easy due to the existing Javascript ecosystem.